Vote counting begins in Papua New Guinea amid electoral roll confusion

-SYDNEY Vote counting has begun in Papua New Guinea (PNG), signalling an end to a general election marred by poor organisation and opposition accusations of electoral roll irregularities, which experts said could ignite protests.
+SYDNEY (Reuters) - Vote counting has begun in Papua New Guinea (PNG), signalling an end to a general election marred by poor organisation and opposition accusations of electoral roll irregularities, which experts said could ignite protests.

 Voting was set to finish across the country on Saturday, but with a large number of people unable to cast ballots due to out-of-date electoral rolls and logistical problems, ballot boxes were still open in some provinces on Sunday.